 Contents

-ATP Finals 2025 — data-driven preview & predictions
+ATP Finals 2025 — data-driven live analysis & predictions

-The ATP Finals close the ATP Tour season.
+The 2025 Nitto ATP Finals are underway in Turin.
 Eight singles players and eight doubles teams compete in a round-robin format before the knockouts.
-Fast indoor hard courts in Turin compress elite performance into short, high-intensity matches and reduce noise from wind or sun.
-This preview blends surface-adjusted Elo ratings, 90-day form, serve/return metrics, schedule context, and market odds into one transparent ensemble to generate robust predictions.
+Fast indoor hard courts in the Inalpi Arena compress elite performance into short, high-intensity matches and reduce noise from wind or sun.
+This updated analysis blends surface-adjusted rating tiers, 90-day form, serve/return profiles, schedule context, and live market odds into one transparent ensemble.

 “At the Finals there is no feeling-out.
 Every point is a decision point.”